Last week, I received a letter from Gabriella’s school stating that there have been reports of head lice at school.

 Just know that with school-aged children.
 This is VERY common, there is a stigma behind head lice and with good reason.
 They are gross.
 But, just know that head lice doesn’t choose “dirty” people.
 Lice doesn’t discriminate and actually prefer clean hair.
 If your child comes home with it, don’t fret, you can get rid of them.

 Most importantly, LIVE your life and be happy!
 It doesn’t take me very long to do these tips and have become a part of our daily routine but, it doesn’t take over our lives.
 It may happen or it may never happen but, the more you know the better!

-Since I received the newsletter from the school about other kids having lice, I’m going to pick up a recommended shampoo called ZippityDoos that is an all-natural, mild shampoo safe to use everyday on children’s hair.
+Since I received the newsletter from the school about other kids having lice, I have been using the recommended shampoo called ZippityDoos that is an all-natural, mild shampoo safe to use everyday on children’s hair.
 It is made with natural ingredients, including Lemongrass, Rosemary, Geranium Extracts, Tea Tree Oil, Ginger and Lavender which helps keep those suckers away.
 It’s pediatrician approved.
 I’ve since run out and have been using Rosemary oil in our shampoos.

 We’ve used the shampoo and it has helped in preventing lice but, I’ve also followed the 6 Ways to Prevent Head Lice tips as well.
 If all else fails, there’s many other options you can use to get rid of lice if you aren’t able to prevent them.